cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 {{< equipment_link url="https://nycenergytools.com/equipment/energy-logger-2/" imgUrl="https://nycenergytools.com/wp-content/uploads/2021/05/Energy_Logger_-_Elite_Pro-5-300x300.jpg" title="Enegry Data Logger" excerpt="Provides a measurement of true RMS power from voltage and current inputs and records long-term power (kW) and energy (kWh) measurements." >}}

 </div>

-The sensors used to measure AC current are known as current transformers.
-This is because they operate like the transformers used by utility companies to step-up and step-down voltage.
-Alternating current in the conductor (the wire that is being measured) induces a voltage on the current transformer which then produces a current signal that the data logger detects and records.
-However, unlike utility transformers, the measurement equipment only transforms a tiny portion of the current flowing through the wire that is being measured.
-AC voltage is measured with voltage leads (usually alligator clips).

 Please note that loggers will require setup with a computer or phone using the manufacturer’s proprietary software prior to installation and measurement logging and that older loggers will require the use of a cable to connect to a computer.
 Refer to the measurement equipment’s user manual for a detailed description of setup requirements.